ibrahim-mohd/GIXOS-from-Simulations/README.md

 If you find the stuff here useful please cite the following:

 Miriam Grava, Mohd Ibrahim, Akhil Sudarsan, Julio Pusterla, Julian Philipp, Joachim R ̈adler, Nadine Schweirz, Emanuel Schneck .
-“Combining molecular dynamics simulations and X-ray scattering techniques for the accurate treatment of protonation degree and packing of ionizable lipids in monolayers”. [ https://doi.org/10.1101/2023.08.10.552652](DOI: 10.1101/2023.08.10.552652)
+“Combining molecular dynamics simulations and X-ray scattering techniques for the accurate treatment of protonation degree and packing of ionizable lipids in monolayers”.
+DOI: 10.1101/2023.08.10.552652 (https://doi.org/10.1101/2023.08.10.552652)